freecores/ion/src/opcodes/readme.txt

 It will build a vhdl test bench at /vhdl/tb/mips_tb1.vhdl (overwriting) that you can try on your VHDL simulator (the provided script and the VHDL code have some dependence on Modelsim, see project readme file).

+WARNING: the gnu assembler expands DIV* instructions, inserting code that handles division by zero.
+Bear that in mind when reading the listing file.